NPR is losing some of its Black and Latino hosts. Colleagues see a larger crisis.

 NPR’s chief spokesperson, Isabel Lara, said Tuesday the Washington-based organization regrets losing familiar journalists, although she pointed to other journalists of color who are filling the ranks of the departed.
 Among them, she cited Scott Tong, the co-host of NPR and WBUR’s daily “Here and Now” program, and “Morning Edition” co-hosts A Martinez and Leila Fadel.
 Martinez was appointed in May, and Tong was named in June.
 Fadel, a former Washington Post reporter, was named last week.

 Lara contended that many of those who’ve left were scooped up by deep-pocketed companies that are building podcasting businesses in direct competition with NPR.
-“It used to be that hosting a news magazine at NPR was the pinnacle” of radio journalism, she said.
-“Now there are so many opportunities,” from Apple, Audible, Netflix, the New York Times and others creating audio-news and nonfiction programming divisions.
+“It used to be that hosting a newsmagazine at NPR was the pinnacle” of radio journalism, she said.
+“Now there are so many opportunities” at Apple, Audible, Netflix, the New York Times and others creating audio-news and nonfiction programming divisions.
 “It’s a very competitive landscape.”

 But Garcia-Navarro pointedly disputed this in her tweet.
 “People leave jobs for other opportunities if they are unhappy with the opportunities they have and the way they have been treated,” she wrote.